johnwatson484/helm-library/README.md

 #### Optional values

-The following values can optionally be set in the parent chart's `values.yaml` to set the value of `host` or limit requests per second to mitigate DDoS attacks:
+The following values can optionally be set in the parent chart's `values.yaml` to set the value of `host`:

 ```
 ingress:
   host: <string>
-  limitRps: <integer> (default: 10)
 ```

 ### Postgres service template